Willy-Kimura/TrialMaker.Demo/README.md

 - Licenses are generated using a secured cryptographic key to prevent any third-party license regeneration.
 - Each product requires a unique *Product ID*, preventing anyone from recreating a similar product or its derived licenses.
 This also prevents anyone with the sources from generating licenses of a particular product.
 - The Proof Of Use (POU) feature prevents multiple free-trials once licenses have expired.
-- The [License Generator](https://gum.co/QQejI) utility (provided separately) has also been secured and signed to prevent disassembling.
+- The License Generator utility (included on purchase) has also been secured and signed to prevent disassembling.
 - The complete [source code](https://gum.co/qmWSh) is also provided separately for developers or teams who would like to extend the library with features such as server license validation, activation, and management.

 ## 🔑 Demo limitations